hitteshahuja/filter_bath_https_monitor/README.md

 # filter_bath_https_monitor
-Filter Embed and iFrames to see if they are not https and give warning to user.
+Filter Embed and iFrames to see if they are not https and give appropriate warning to user.

 [![Build Status](https://travis-ci.org/hitteshahuja/filter_bath_https_monitor.svg?branch=master)](https://travis-ci.org/hitteshahuja/filter_bath_https_monitor)